Optimization via a Control-Centric Framework: Mathematical Background

-Then $V(\mathbf{z}(t))$ converges to zero exactly at $t=T$, independent of the initial condition. \end{lemma} This work focuses on these four convergence regimes, but we note that other options exist for which the generalization of our framework to them is straightforward.
+\begin{lemma}[PT Stability~\cite{song_time-varying_2017}] If $\dot V(\mathbf{z})\le -\dfrac{\mu}{T-t}\,V(\mathbf{z})$ for some $\mu>0$ and prescribed $T>0$, $t\in[0,T)$, then $V(\mathbf{z}(t))$ converges to zero exactly at $t=T$, independent of the initial condition. \end{lemma} This work focuses on these four convergence regimes, but we note that other options exist for which the generalization of our framework to them is straightforward.
 For other convergence regimes, the reader is referred to~\cite{song_prescribed-time_2023}.

 The convergence laws introduced here are independent of any specific problem class.
 They serve as rate templates that can be combined with various Lyapunov constructions in the subsequent sections.
 In the following developments, these laws are employed to design optimizer dynamics for unconstrained and constrained optimization, minimax problems, and GNE seeking, where the desired convergence behavior is achieved by selecting the appropriate decay condition.